ChunMinChang/blog/_posts/2017-12-23-audio-debugging-kit.md

 ### Firefox
-Knowledge about the audio setting and its hardware information is necessary when we try to investigate the disorder audio functions.
+Knowledge about the audio setting and its hardware information is necessary when we try to investigate the problems on audio.
 Unfortunately, it's hard to know the audio configuration on the dysfunctional machine.
 It usually takes a few days to get this information from the reporters.